 Second Novel Update!

 I know, I know.
-It’s been such a long time since the last update!
+It’s been such a long time since I’ve posted any update on the next novel, SEETHINGS 2!

-First, let’s speed-read through a few things that were recently added to this dark fiction site:
+First, let’s speed-read through a few things that were recently added to this dark fiction site to prepare it for the release of the new book:

 - New podcasts were installed.
-Something about nyctophilia, and a nice piece on selfies.
-(Do you know how many people die taking photos of themselves?)
+Something about nyctophilia was added, and a nice piece on selfies.
+(Do you know how many people die taking photos of themselves in odd places?
+Could this be a muse to another murder story sometime in the near future?)

 Is it going to be the best dark fiction ever written?